Alejandra1111/dash_BLM_tracker/container_app/about_text1.md

 The app initially loads summary statistics of data for **all cities**.  **All cities** data are based on **a 2% random sample** of the whole data collected, and hence the app lets you choose a version of the random sample.
 When you **select a particular city**, the app loads a pre-processed dataset filtered by the city's name in tweet text.

 Initially, the date and time are set at the current time in CST.
 When you **select a date**, the app loads archival data, recalculate summary statistics, and updates figures and tables.
-When you **select an hour**, the app updates statistics for the last hour under the Top Words, Top Tweets, and Top Users tabs.
+When you **select an hour**, the app updates statistics for the last hour under the Top Words, Top Tweets, and Top Users tabs  (for example, the previous hour at hour = 20:00 uses the data recorded between 20:00 to 20:59).

 You can further **filter data by entering a filtering keyword**.
 The app will go back to the archival raw data, apply the filter in tweet text, and recaulculate statistics, which involves somewhat intensive data processing and hence takes time.
 Filtering can be used to target your search.
 Note that depending on the size of the dataset, filtering may result in much fewer data points or no data at all.